 NOTE: There is no rounding of grades.
 Course grade is based on a point system.
 See individual course requirements for course grade.
 Letter grades are based on points:

-A = 900-1,000 = 4.0 quality points

-B+=860-899=3.5 quality points

-B = 820-859 = 3.0 quality points

-C+=780-819=2.5 quality points

-C = 760-779 = 2.0 quality points

-D+=720-759 = 1.5 quality points

-D = 699-719 = 1.0 quality points

-$F = \le 698 = 0$ quality points = failure

-P = Pass = 0 quality points

-Z = 0 quality points = failure

-Any student receiving less than a "C" (2.0) in a nursing course cannot progress in the nursing major.
+A = 900-1,000 = 4.0 quality points B+= 860-899 = 3.5 quality points B = 820-859 = 3.0 quality points C+= 780-819 = 2.5 quality points C = 760-779 = 2.0 quality points D+=720-759 = 1.5 quality points D = 699-719 = 1.0 quality points F = $\leq 698 = 0$ quality points = failure P = Pass = 0 quality points Z = 0 quality points = failure Any student receiving less than a "C" (2.0) in a nursing course cannot progress in the nursing major.

+Other grading codes include:

-- L Incomplete indicates the student has not completed course requirements within the established time-frame.
+- I Incomplete indicates the student has not completed course requirements within the established timeframe.
 It is a temporary grade assigned by faculty and must be resolved within the time period specified in writing by faculty.
-Failure to do so results in the grade of "F". - M Military Leave - Withdrawal prior to designated drop date - WP Withdrawal in good academic/clinical standing after designated drop date - Withdrawal not in good academic/clinical standing after designated drop date - Administrative Dismissal due to failure to meet school AD obligations including financial, moral, ethical or any College of Nursing policies. - Code of Conduct Violation
+Failure to do so results in the grade of "F." - M Military Leave - W Withdrawal prior to designated drop date - WP Withdrawal in good academic/clinical standing after designated drop date - WF Withdrawal not in good academic/clinical standing - AD Administrative Dismissal due to failure to meet school obligations including financial, moral, ethical or any College of Nursing policies - S Satisfactory will be used for final grading of clinical practice - U Unsatisfactory will be used for final grading of clinical practice - US Unsafe will be used for final grading of clinical practice.
+Students who have demonstrated unsafe clinical behaviors are not eligible for reinstatement - Z Code of Conduct Violation